 Messaging has the highest customer satisfaction score of any support channel, with a CSAT of 98 percent.
 It makes sense: messaging is fast, personal, secure, and asynchronous—in other words; customers can pick the conversation up at their own convenience, without losing the conversation history.

 But providing the seamless conversational interactions customers expect requires more than simply offering messaging channels.
 It starts with choosing the right messaging platform.

 Messaging is relatively new and many companies are still trying to understand how these channels fit within their larger support strategies, which makes it challenging to know what questions to ask a potential messaging platform and how to find the right one for your business.

 What is a messaging platform?

 Because business messaging is so new, the term "messaging platform" can mean different things.
 Some messaging platforms are channel aggregators that offer little in the way of an agent experience.
 These are often referred to as CPaaS—or communication platform as a service companies.
 Others are CRMs that let you connect to various messaging channels, but often with limited functionality or context.
 And yet others only offer website-based messaging products that don't connect to the third-party chat apps customers know and love.

 The key is to find an end-to-end messaging platform that provides the best of both the platform and CRM worlds.
 Messaging platform providers offer APIs and integrated development environments to equip developers or admins with the tools they need to build rich, interactive messaging experiences.
 But CRM platforms with messaging capabilities also equip teams with the tools they need to track, prioritize, and manage conversations, allowing a business to create cutting-edge messaging conversations and clearly understand the context and intent behind them.

 Customer service CRM providers like Zendesk’s Support Suite provide businesses with popular messaging channels out-of-the-box and a real-time, conversation-focused interface to manage conversations for fast time-to-value.
-When integrated with Zendesk’s messaging platform, Sunshine Conversations, businesses can build highly customized messaging on any application and deliver interactive conversational experiences at scale.
+When integrated with Zendesk’s messaging platform, Sunshine Conversations, businesses can build highly customized messaging on any application and deliver interactive conversational commerce at scale.